stump3/server-manager/docs/MULTI_PROTOCOL_L4_INGRESS_REVIEW.md

 B and C) is well-researched and holds up under independent re-verification against the actual repository and real upstream sources — this was not a fabricated or hallucinated research pass.
-Two small factual corrections from the previous review pass (C1: `api.sh` does set `xver` explicitly;
-D1: issue #4832 is a declined bug report, not a working example) don't change its conclusions.
+Two small factual corrections (C1: `api.sh` does set `xver` explicitly; D1: issue #4832 is a declined bug report, not a working example) don't change its conclusions.

-C2 — the previous pass's one substantive new finding, a plausible, evidence-backed defect in **already-shipped** MODE=F code — is now **CONFIRMED by direct runtime observation against real nginx 1.24 and real Xray-core v26.7.28**, not left as an inference from directive documentation. `proxy_protocol on;` in the `stream{}` block genuinely sends a PROXY protocol v1 preamble to the `xray_reality` branch (proven by byte capture), and that preamble genuinely prevents Xray's REALITY inbound from reaching its authentication stage when `sockopt.acceptProxyProtocol` is absent — this project's current shipped state (proven by comparing real Xray-core log output with and without the preamble, and with and without the fix).
-Adding `sockopt.acceptProxyProtocol: true` to the REALITY inbound, gated on `MODE=F`, closes the gap — proven by the same methodology showing successful auth-key derivation resume once the option is enabled.

-**The precondition for implementing Variant A is therefore concrete and already resolved in direction, not open-ended**: apply the `sockopt` fix to `api.sh` (gated on `MODE=F`, must not affect MODE=1), add a live regression test using this pass's Test 2 methodology, confirm it, then proceed with the TeleMT SNI branch addition as previously scoped.
-There is no remaining technical unknown blocking the start of that work — what remains (exact TeleMT co-located deployment shape, `proxy_protocol_trusted_cidrs` scoping) is policy/UX, listed separately under Remaining Blockers above, and does not gate starting implementation the way C2 did before this pass.
+The one substantive new finding from this review (C2) is now a **CONFIRMED, locally-reproduced defect in already-shipped** MODE=F code — `proxy_protocol on;` in the `stream{}` block is not scoped to the Panel/Sub backend the way the code's own comment and the reviewed document both assume nginx's directive semantics allow.
+A byte-level local reproduction shows Xray's REALITY backend genuinely receiving an unrequested PROXY protocol v1 preamble immediately before every real ClientHello.
+What is **not yet confirmed** — attempted directly with a real `xray-core` binary, blocked by sandbox network limitations rather than by any ambiguity in the question — is whether this specific input actually breaks Xray's REALITY handshake in practice.
+That narrower, well-scoped check is what should happen before Variant A is implemented on top of that same `stream{}` block, since Variant A's own extension would add a third branch to the same block rather than resolving the ambiguity.
+Once that check is done (in either direction) and, if needed, fixed or explicitly designed around, this review considers the reviewed document's scope sound enough to carry into an implementation task as outlined under Implementation Readiness above.

+---

+## Final Verdict

+- **Current status of MODE=F**: functionally the same TCP L4 ingress described by the reviewed document and confirmed by this review (nginx `stream{}` SNI-routes Panel/Sub vs. Xray REALITY on loopback TCP, `WEB_SERVER=2` correctly rejected under `MODE=F`).
+Independent of TeleMT/Hysteria2, its `stream{}` block has one **confirmed** defect: it delivers a PROXY protocol v1 preamble to the Xray REALITY backend that the backend has no configured way to expect or strip.
+- **Status of the `proxy_protocol` blocker**: the *mechanism* is **CONFIRMED** by direct local byte-level reproduction (not inference — see C2 for the raw captured bytes).
+The *consequence* — whether this breaks a real Xray REALITY handshake — is **NOT VERIFIED**; a live test with a real `xray-core` binary was attempted and left inconclusive by this sandbox's TLS-intercepting network egress and by an inability to build a working local REALITY `dest` control case, not by any remaining doubt about what bytes Xray receives.
+- **Status of Variant A**: design and scope are still assessed as sound (TCP-only, MODE=F-gated, loopback-TCP TeleMT branch, Hysteria2 left standalone).
+It is gated, not rejected, by the item above — building it now would mean layering a third `stream{}` branch onto a block with a confirmed-but-unresolved defect in one of its existing two branches.
+- **What the next implementation agent must do first**: with real infrastructure (or unrestricted network egress), reproduce this review's nginx-side method (already fully documented in C2, directly reusable) against a **real, deployed** Xray REALITY inbound built from `api.sh`'s actual template, and observe Xray's own debug log for a handshake success or a `REALITY: processed invalid connection`-style failure.
+This closes C2 completely in either direction.
+If it fails, fix MODE=F's `stream{}` block (per-branch split, or `sockopt.acceptProxyProtocol: true` in `api.sh`) before adding TeleMT's branch.
+If it doesn't fail, proceed to Variant A directly, noting the now-confirmed-but-harmless preamble in a code comment for future readers.
+- **Decisions still required before implementation, independent of the above**: the reviewed document's own open items remain open and are not resolved by this review — exact TeleMT co-located deployment shape (systemd vs. Docker/host-network), `proxy_protocol_trusted_cidrs` scoping for the installer-generated TOML, whether `acceptProxyProtocol` should be added to REALITY regardless of C2's outcome, and the unexplained Hysteria2 `/tcp` UFW rule (cosmetic, non-blocking, but worth a one-line answer before it's copied into new code by pattern- matching).